rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_tech.md

 ## From Monoliths to Microservices

 ### Traditional Monolithic Architecture
-* Each application has all processes tightly coupled and run as a single service
+* Each application has all processes tightly coupled and runs as a single service
 * If one process of an application experiences a spike in demand, the entire architecture must be scaled
 * Adding or improving features becomes more complex as the code-base grows
 * Limits experimentation and makes it difficult to implement new ideas
 * Adds risk for application availability since you have many dependent and tightly coupled processes
-* Increases the implace of a single process failure
+* Increases the place of a single process failure

 ### Microservice Architecture
 * Design approach for building a single application as a set of small services